rohityadavcloud/monkeybox/README.md

 ![Import 3](doc/images/vm-import-2.png)

-### Networking
+### Networking and Dev/Test Setup

 Your base platform (laptop) will have the gateway IP `172.20.0.1`.

-Run your favourite IDE/text-editors, your management server, MySQL server, NFS server (secondary and primary storages) on your host where these services will be accessible to VMs, KVM hosts etc. at 172.20.0.1.
+Ideally, run your favourite IDE such as IntelliJ IDEA, text-editors, your management server, MySQL server and NFS server (secondary and primary storages) on your laptop (not in a VM) where these services can be accessible to VMs, KVM hosts etc. at your host IP `172.20.0.1`.

-Once your VM has started, try remote login using: (root:password)
+Once your VM has started, try remote login using: (root:password, replace IP with the IP of your monkeybox host)

     $ ssh root@172.20.1.10